 Symptoms include the following –

-- Tension-based headache – Symptoms include pressure on both sides of the head and mild to moderate headache.
+- Tension-based – Symptoms include pressure on both sides of the head and mild to moderate headache.
 The pain usually originates from the back of the head.

-How to stop headache?
+How to stop?

 Headaches can be painful and debilitating.
 Identify any behavior that may be triggering your headache pattern.